ssvlabs/dkg-spec/README.md

 ---

+## Security Assumptions

+All messages are authenticated using the initiator's and operators' public key.

+### Init
+The initiator is fully trusted.
+Meaning it won't deviate from protocol.
+But it can have crush faults.

+### Re-sign
+The initiator is not trusted.
+It may try to fool the operators into resigning with the wrong secret shares, owner and nonce.
+Also since in the resign operation the `owner` may change, and `owner` is used in the `Proof`, all $n$ operators need to participate in the ceremony.

+### Reshare
+The initiator is not trusted.
+It may try to fool the operators into resharing with the wrong secret shares.
+Or resharing without permission.

+---

 ## Validations
 In a DKG ceremony, each message sent between the initiator and the operators are validated by the operators such that:
 - The message is signed by the sender, preventing spoofing attacks.